MicrosoftDocs/Azure-RMSDocs.it-it/Azure-RMSDocs/configure-policy-migrate-labels.md

 ### <a name="comparing-the-behavior-of-protection-settings-for-a-label"></a>Confronto del comportamento delle impostazioni di protezione per un'etichetta

-Usare la tabella seguente per identificare in modo diverso la stessa impostazione di protezione per un'etichetta, a seconda che venga usata dal client di Azure Information Protection (classico), dal client di Azure Information Protection Unified Labeling o dalle app di Office con l'etichetta incorporata (nota anche come "Native Office labeling").
-Le differenze nel comportamento delle etichette potrebbero modificare la decisione di pubblicare le etichette, specialmente quando si dispone di una combinazione di client nell'organizzazione.
+Use the following table to identify how the same protection setting for a label behaves differently, depending on whether it's used by the Azure Information Protection client (classic), the Azure Information Protection unified labeling client, or by Office apps that have labeling built in (also known as "native Office labeling").
+The differences in label behavior might change your decision whether to publish the labels, especially when you have a mix of clients in your organization.

-Se non si è certi del modo in cui vengono configurate le impostazioni di protezione, visualizzare le impostazioni nel riquadro **protezione** , nella portale di Azure.
+If you are not sure how your protection settings are configured, view their settings in the **Protection** pane, in the Azure portal.
 Se serve assistenza con questa procedura, vedere [Per configurare un'etichetta per le impostazioni di protezione](configure-policy-protection.md#to-configure-a-label-for-protection-settings).

 Le impostazioni di protezione con lo stesso comportamento non sono elencate nella tabella, con le eccezioni seguenti:
 - Quando si usano le app di Office con l'etichettatura incorporata, le etichette non sono visibili in Esplora file a meno che non si installi anche il client di etichettatura unificata di Azure Information Protection.